About Acrylic Mirror

 Acrylic mirror is best fixed via placing into a frame or by drilling through the material.
 The use of adhesives is commonplace with acrylic mirror; however, some may contain solvents such as toluene, ketones and hexane that can attack the back coat.
 Adhesives with solvents of 5% or more are not recommended.
 Acrylic mirror is not suited to outdoor situations.

-The front of the acrylic mirror is acrylic, which is also known as Perspex®, Lucite® and Plexiglas®.
+The front of the acrylic mirror is acrylic, which is also known as Plexiglas®.
 Acrylic is a transparent thermoplastic that is 17 times stronger than glass.
+Plexiglas® is a registered trademark of Evonik Industries.

 1893 – Acrylic acid is synthesised by French chemist Charles Moureau.